 H&R Block: Best Inexpensive Tax Software for Corporate and Partnership Returns

 With H&R Block desktop software, you can prepare the entire bundle of required returns for business owners for a low fee.
 For just $119.85, H&R Block Premium and Business will prepare and e-file both your personal federal and state returns (Form 1040) and your federal and state business returns (Forms 1120, 1120S, and 1065).
+E-filing of state business returns are not available in all states.

 Our Expert Opinion